 The History of Charleston Architecture

 Charleston single and double house architecture was an extremely early architectural style in the United States.
-Charleston, South Carolina was originally settled in 1670—with the name Charles Town, honoring King Charles II of England—and Charleston architecture didn't follow long after.
+Charleston, South Carolina was originally settled in 1670—with the name Charles Towne, honoring King Charles II of England—and Charleston architecture didn't follow long after.
 It's believed that the first Charleston-style houses were constructed in the early 1700s.

 As previously mentioned, both single and double houses were constructed all over Peninsular Charleston.
 Although they share several characteristics, there are some key differences: